hoverinc/hover-javascript/README.md

 > configuring things to make it less magical and more straightforward.
 Extending
 > can take place on your terms. ~~I~~ _Kent_ thinks this is actually a great way to do this.

-This project follows the [all-contributors][all-contributors] specification.
-Contributions of any kind welcome!

 ## LICENSE

 MIT